davidguhao/quickRemoveSomeCode/README.md

 # Basic instruction
 Sometimes, you will need to remove some code in your app many times.
-This is often happens when you want to release two or more version of apps.
+This is often happening when you want to release two or more version of apps.

 Thus, you will need this tool to help you do your job easier.